Plant Care & Information

 Weed Control

-Keep a 3-foot diameter circle around the tree clear of grass and weeds.
+Keep a 3ft circle clear of competing grass and weeds.

 Pruning

-Prune only dead/broken branches or "suckers" (double leaders) in late winter.
+Prune only dead or double-leaders in late winter.

 Local Expert Advice

-Every region has unique soil and pests.
-We highly recommend checking with your local university agriculture extension for specific advice.
+We highly recommend checking with your local university agriculture extension for specific soil/pest advice for your region.